 Gotcha Testing Period

-If you do the transfer you must also commit to staying with an HSA-eligible high deductible health plan with no other coverage for 12 months.
-If you fail the commitment, the transfer becomes taxable and you’d have to pay a 10% penalty.
-There’s no such requirement if you contribute normally unless you invoke the last-month rule in order to contribute more than you are allowed otherwise.
+If you do the transfer, you must also commit to staying with an HSA-eligible high deductible health plan with no other coverage for 12 months.
+If you fail the commitment, the transfer becomes taxable, and you’d also have to pay a 10% penalty.
+You’re not required to make this commitment when you contribute to the HSA normally.

 Once In A Lifetime

-With so many restrictions the transfer is still limited to just once in a lifetime, of a few thousand dollars.
+With so many restrictions, the transfer is still limited by law to just once in a lifetime.

-If you have other money you can use to make a contribution to your HSA, just use your other money.
-You lower your AGI and you reduce your taxes.
+If you have money outside of IRAs, just use that money and contribute to the HSA.
+You lower your AGI and reduce your taxes.
 Your IRA will continue to grow for your retirement.
+If you’re in a low tax bracket, you can do a Roth conversion to absorb the tax deduction.

-If you absolutely have no other money to fund your HSA but you are already 59-1/2, you can just take a regular IRA withdrawal and simultaneously contribute to your HSA.
+If you absolutely have no other money to fund your HSA, but you’re already 59-1/2, you can just take a regular IRA withdrawal and contribute to your HSA.
 The income on the IRA withdrawal and the tax deduction for the HSA contribution will create a wash.
-You can do it every year if you want to and there is no 12-month commitment.
+You can do it every year, and there’s no commitment to use HSA-eligible health insurance for the next 12 months.

 Bob Jackson says